sumanpriyah/Pewlett-Hackard-Analysis/README.md

 ## Results:
 ### Retirement Titles
 Table : retirement_titles
 From this table we are getting the employees titles who were born between 1952 and 1955 and getting retire next year.
 This will help company in preparing how many titles going to vacant and need to hire next year.
+HP need to plan for 133776 retirement package for next year.

 ![](https://github.com/sumanpriyah/Pewlett-Hackard-Analysis/blob/main/Images/retirement_titles.png)

 ### Unique Titles
 Table : unique_titles
 This table will help the company with what all unique titles are available in company that going to vacant next year and need replacements by hiring people on those roles.

 ![](https://github.com/sumanpriyah/Pewlett-Hackard-Analysis/blob/main/Images/unique_titles.png)